nicbou/nicolasbouliane.com/content/blog/new-in-2024.md

 The maximum cost of health insurance went up.
 If you earn more than 59,850€ per year, you will notice.

 Use my [health insurance calculator](https://allaboutberlin.com/tools/health-insurance-calculator) to see how much you now pay for health insurance.
+It will updated by January 5.

 ## Immigration